How to stop paranoia

 Ask yourself logical questions just like explained above to deal with your situation logically.
 Is what you are dealing with really that big?
 Is it entirely beyond help?
 If not, then what steps can you take right now?

 Make a plan for the attacks

 If you have reoccurring anxiety than have a plan of action for when you start to feel the attack coming, this can involve talking to a friend or performing meditation.
 Just having a plan of action will give you a sense of comfort, to begin with.

 “ Paranoia plays into all of us.
 Trust is a terrifying idea of not knowing who we can rely on” – Eric Christian Olsen

-Paranoia can be difficult to identify as you don’t really recognize when you’re completely taken over by it, your mind is a bit occupied with the irrational fears.
+Paranoia can be a difficult mental health issue to identify as you don’t really recognize when you’re completely taken over by it.
+You now know how to stop being paranoid.
+Your mind is a bit occupied with the irrational fears.
 However, once you identify it and get to the bottom of it, you don’t find much, as the very definition of paranoia points to baseless fears.
 Hence defeating paranoia can really be as simple as identifying it.
-However, if you feel like your paranoia is not something that is within your control, there is nothing wrong with seeking some professional help.
+If you feel like your paranoia is not something that is within your control, get help.
+There’s nothing wrong with seeking some professional help.